 - Once the DNS locates and contacts the relevant server, the SMTPs pass the message between one another.
 The recipient’s SMTP then decides where the email belongs—whether that’s in their inbox, spam folder, or not delivered to them at all.

-But what influences whether the SMTP sorts your email into a contact’s inbox, spam, or blocks it altogether?
+But what influences whether the SMTP sorts your email into a contact’s inbox, email spam filter, or blocks it altogether?
 Several variables come into play:

 - Internet service providers (ISPs).
 ISPs enable access to the internet, and every internet protocol (IP) address is linked to one.
 There are many different ISPs, and they don’t necessarily function the same way.
 Some lower-budget, lower-bandwidth ISPs may struggle with larger emails, for example.